petermp79/coding-challenges/README.md

 Today, most companies are requiring it as a measure of skills.
-Some even religiously believe coding test will help them sort out the best candidates, discounting all other qualities that make an engineer a good engineer such as experience, innovation, visionary, etc. Trust me, there would be no Steve Jobs, Bill Gates, etc., if they were to face coding challenge for their job as of today requirement.
+Some even religiously believe coding test will help them sort out the best candidates, discounting all other qualities that make an engineer a good engineer such as experience, innovation, visionary, etc. Trust me, there would be no Steve Jobs, Bill Gates, Eric Smidth, etc., if they were to face coding challenge for their job as of today requirement.

 This idea is superbly stupid ... and believe it or not, most companies in the industry blindly copying it and applying
 as a key part of their recruiment policy.
 (Yeah, right, everyone in the industry does not want to fall behind Google,